ndangi168/1st-website/README.md

 This is my first website that I made.
-Main page of thi website is "home.html".
+Main page of this website is "home.html".